 “There’s nothing better than catching up with someone face-to-face.
 But that’s not always possible.
 Give them a call, drop them a note or chat to them online instead.
 Keep the lines of communication open.
 It’s good for you!” – Mental Health Foundation

 There are lots of ways to stay connected to your loved ones, even when you can’t visit them in person.
-Whether they are digitally savvy or not, the above tips are suitable for young and old to keep in touch in a way that is easy to them.
+Whether they are digitally savvy or not, the above tips are suitable for young and old to keep in touch in a way that is easy for them.

 Related blog posts